 What are the Requirements for Getting an Ordained Officiant?

 If you want to get married out of state, you must ensure that your ceremony has an ordained officiant who can legally perform weddings there.
 You can either search online for a list of certified officiants or directly call the town clerk for more information.
 If you fail to get an ordained officiant, your marriage may not be legal.

 Different states have different requirements for getting an ordained officiant.
 For example, in New York, you can choose from a list of eligible ministers, such as former and current governors, specific members of the clergy, government-appointed “marriage officers,” and certain judges and justices.

 In the District of Columbia, for instance, ordained officiants are not only required to be court-authorized but also registered with the Marriage Bureau.

 Marriage by proxy or proxy wedding is a marriage where one of the spouses is not physically present for the ceremony.
 A stand-in, the third party takes the place of the missing member where the ceremony is held.

 A double-proxy marriage is where both spouses are absent.
 Deployed military members and prisoners are examples of people who may not be able to attend their wedding ceremony physically and thus have to indulge in a proxy marriage.
 Only a few states currently allow marriage by proxy.
 These include California, Texas, Montana, and Colorado.
 Double-proxy marriages are only legal in Montana.

-If you are planning to get married by proxy in any of the abovementioned states, you will be required to provide an affidavit or personal statement that confirms that the relationship was consummated.
+A proxy marriage isn’t a common form of getting married since commercial travel with planes and vehicles are a standard of living; a proxy marriage in the U.S. is usually only limited to the active military in the above mentioned states.
 You will also have to add proof of personal meetings before the marriage to prove that the union is based on a bona fide relationship and not to obtain a green card or citizenship.
 Providing as many details as possible about the union will help establish credibility, reducing fraud risk.